botchris/go-pubsub/README.md

 The `go-pubsub` package comes with a set of built-in providers:

-- `memory`: a simple Broker that allows communicating local process of your system by interchanging messages, which can be used as a simple "Message Bus" or "Event Dispatcher" replacement.
+- `memory`: A simple, synchronous Broker for in-process message communication, acting as a straightforward "Message Bus" or "Event Dispatcher" replacement.
+  It ensures message processing in publication order and allows error feedback to the consumer if a subscriber fails to process a message.
+Notably, it executes all subscribers, requiring idempotent handling for retry functionality, as subscribers may be invoked multiple times until successful processing.
 - `nop`: a simple NO-OP broker implementation that can be used for testing.
 - `redis`: a broker that uses redis streams as PubSub mechanism.
 - `snssqs`: a Broker that uses AWS SNS and AWS SQS.